The Welsh Government has approved plans for the building of a new Health & Wellbeing Centre in the Newport East area.

 The Gwent Regional Partnership Board led the development of plans for the new centre, with Aneurin Bevan University Health Board working together with Newport City Council, Newport City Homes and other partner organisations.
 The new Health and Wellbeing Centre will form part of a vibrant community hub for Newport East residents.

-The £27.46 million centre will be based in Ringland and will house two existing GP Practices working independently; Ringland Medical Practice and Park Surgery alongside Ringland Dental Surgery.
+The £27.46 million centre will be based in Ringland and will house two existing GP Practices working independently; Ringland Medical Practice and it is proposed, Park Surgery alongside Ringland Dental Surgery.

 It will bring a range of services for patients together in one place, including General Medical Services, Community Dentistry, Community Services, Social Care and Third Sector Partners.
 This development is a fundamental element of Aneurin Bevan University Health Board’s Clinical Futures model, helping the Health Board to deliver a wide range of services closer to home for the local community.